Windows Installation Guide¶

 Verifying Dash Core¶

-This step is optional, but recommended to verify the integrity of the file you downloaded.
-This is done by checking its SHA256 hash against the hash published by the Dash Core development team.
-To view the published hash, click the Hash file button on the wallet download page.
+This step is optional, but recommended to verify the authenticity of the file you downloaded.
+This is done by checking its detached signature against the public key published by the Dash Core development team.
+To download the detached signature, click the Installer Signature button on the wallet download page and save it to the same folder as the downloaded binary.

 Running the Dash Core installer¶